-E. RI/VI
+E. RI

-The Rainfall and Vegetation Index plans of insurance are designed as risk management tools to insure against declines in an index for a designated area called a grid.
-They are primarily intended for use by producers whose crop production tends to follow the average precipitation or vegetation patterns for the grid.
+The Rainfall Index plan of insurance is designed as a risk management tool to insure against declines in an index for a designated area called a grid.
+It is primarily intended for use by producers whose crop production tends to follow the average precipitation patterns for the grid.
 It is possible for the insured to have low crop production on the insured acreage and still not receive a payment under these plans.
 Because the program is designed for producers whose crop production tends to follow average patterns and not individual crop production, the insured should review the historical indices, additional tools, and information provided to determine if these programs are suitable for their risk management needs.